Confidential Position Specification

 Creating the New and Different

-Can quickly separate the mission-critical from the trivia; is effective in establishing and maintaining priorities; focuses on the critical few tasks that really add value and puts aside or delays the rest.
+- Can quickly separate the mission-critical from the trivia; is effective in establishing and maintaining priorities; focuses on the critical few tasks that y add value

-Is well organized and resourceful; is effective and efficient at marshalling multiple resources to accomplish goals; lays out tasks in sufficient detail to mark the trail; is able to get things done within established budgets and timeframes; can work on multiple tasks at once without losing track; foresees and plans around obstacles.
+- Is well organized and resourceful; is effective and efficient at marshalling multiple resources to accomplish goals; has demonstrated project management skills; is able to get things done within established budgets and timeframes; can work on multiple tasks at once without losing track; foresees and plans around obstacles.

-Manages people well; gets the most and best out of the people s/he has; sets and communicates guiding goals; measures accomplishments, holds people accountable, and gives useful feedback; delegates and develops; keeps people informed; provides coaching for today and for the future.
+- Manages people well; gets the most and best out of people sets and communicates guiding goals; measures accomplishments, holds people accountable, and gives useful feedback; delegates and develops; keeps people informed; provides coaching for today and for the future.

 Managing Work Processes